Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                                         - ` control pannel > system and security > system || advanced system settings > environment variables > new (to add new variables)`
                         - Once the environment variable are created you can go to the key vault resource > Add access policy
                             - Under `select principal` select the newapp app object from the azure active directory
-                            - Allocate permissions as part of the policy - for example you can only checkmark `Get` and `list`
+                            - Allocate permissions as part of the policy - for example you can only checkmark `Get` and `list` then click save
+                        - Once all ths is setup the program will be able to fetch the password

 ## Disk encryption